victor-antoniassi/junior_analytics_engineer_test_01/README.md

 # School Supplies Market Data Preparation

-Project developed to process and structure student and school data from São Paulo city into a SQLite database for e-commerce sales planning.
+Solution built for a Junior Analytics Engineer technical assessment.
+Read the complete challenge proposal [here](technical_challenge_proposal.md).

 ## 📊 About

-Solution developed for a technical assessment that prepared educational data following Silver layer standards of the Medallion Architecture.
+Solution developed for a technical assessment that prepared educational data.
 The project processed data from:
 - Student profiles (2021-2022)
 - School information (2021-2022)
 - São Paulo city only